 True trailblazers don’t need fancy titles to convince others to follow their lead.
-Robert Evans Wilson Jr., a speaker and author who writes often about leadership and motivation, says leaders have a clear mission they care about and stay true to it.
+Robert Evans Wilson Jr., an award-winning empowerment speaker and author, says leaders have a clear mission they care about and stay true to it.
 If you know your mission, you’ll be able to articulate it to yourself and others and set goals to accomplish it.

 “Anybody with power can be a boss, but it takes a great deal of caring to be a leader,” Wilson said.
 “A boss can force people to do things, but a leader cares about their people, the mission and the organization.
 Because of that, people want to follow.
 Authenticity is simply being who you are.
-It is not about being perfect; it is about refusing to compromise on values and principles.”
+It’s not about being perfect; it’s about refusing to compromise on values and principles.”

 Hone Your Storytelling Skills

-Storytelling is one of many keyleadership qualities, according to Bill Corbett Jr., president of Corbett Public Relations Inc., because people remember relevant stories and apply their lessons.
+Storytelling is one of many key leadership qualities, according to Bill Corbett Jr., president of Corbett Public Relations Inc. The reason, he says, is that people remember relevant stories and apply their lessons.
 Effective stories also help build rapport and trust and also teach others how to be a good leader.

 “Leaders who speak theoretically or discuss what ‘should’ be done often fail to connect directly or emotionally,” Corbett said.
 “Stories show the human side of people and allow for a more personal and emotional connection to be made.
 The most effective storytellers are able to use personal stories or examples, or take stories of others and mix them with their own tales of success, or failure.”